Removing backup snapshots

 $ restic snapshots

-repository f00c6e2a opened successfully, password is correct
+repository f00c6e2a opened successfully

 ID Time Host Tags Paths